-To make these products the industry uses a couple different manufacturing methods to convert the sap into a solid form like a mattress.
+To make these products the industry uses a couple of different manufacturing methods to convert the sap into a solid form like a mattress.
 One of these methods for producing latex rubber is the Talalay processing technique.
 The other is processed in the Dunlop method of production a.k.a. the original method of producing latex rubber.
 Manufacturers call these finished products by many different names, which isn’t important.
-These many different types of finished products are often defined the following way; All natural rubber, latex rubber, 100 % all natural, synthetic latex or blended latex.
+These many different types of finished products are often defined the following way; natural rubber, latex rubber, 100 % all natural, synthetic latex, or blended latex.
 The fact is it doesn’t matter what kind it is, if it contains any amount of the milky white tree sap even a drop then it can arguably be called “botanical latex”.

-Its easy, consumers will want to know how much of the botanical latex rubber is contained in the product they are about to buy.
+It’s easy, consumers will want to know how much of the botanical latex rubber is contained in the product they are about to buy.
 The more botanical natural rubber the higher the cost will be of the end product, the less rubber the more economical the cost will be to the consumer.

-How do consumers know how much rubber is in a mattress
+How do consumers know how much rubber is in a mattress?

 • Ask for a specification breakdown of the bed telling what each layer is made of thickness etc.

 • Cost of a good finished 6” all-rubber mattress or thicker cannot be purchased for $500 or even $1000.00.
 Shop competing models with equivalent specifications.
 If what you are looking at is significantly cheaper they had to cut costs somewhere.
 Get the scoop from their competitors; they are often glad to share the reasoning for price differences.

 • Do your homework and don’t just listen to a sales pitch.
 Mattress Forums, mattress manufacturers, and former customer’s reviews can be good sources of information.

 • If the bed containing botanical latex is using organic materials like certified organic wool and cotton you can expect the cost to be higher.